-If you want to eliminate second mortgage through Chapter 13 or another method of debt management, a bankruptcy attorney can help.
+If you want to eliminate a second mortgage through Chapter 13 bankruptcy or another method of debt management, a bankruptcy attorney can help.
 A second mortgage can be overwhelming, especially if your payments are excessive.
 However, there is a way to manage a second mortgage or eliminate it through bankruptcy.
 Contact Law Office of Jack G. Lezman, PLLC to find out how we can help you.

 History of the Housing Debt Crisis

 Before the American housing bubble burst at the end of 2007, creditors and lenders throughout the nation were doling out mortgages left and right, seemingly to anyone who asked.
 Creditors gave many of these loans to under-qualified homebuyers.
 They gave them on the assumption that the housing market would continue to prosper and home equity would continue to rise.
 Unfortunately, this was not the case.
 In the wake of the subprime mortgage crisis and the housing market collapse, America experienced one of the worst economic climates in history.
 As a result, many homeowners found themselves and their homes underwater.
 This meant that they owed more than their homes were worth.

 A weak job market further compounded the financial struggles of many Americans.
 In the years following the economic downturn, homeowners faced uncertainty, insurmountable debts, and foreclosures.
 For those who had borrowed against their property and taken out second mortgages or home equity lines of credit, the threat of losing their homes seemed all too real.